Running a blog is a lot of work.

 Don’t freak out.
 It happens.
 All you need to do is adjust.
-Unless you’ve completely trashed your business reputation, you can always change your blogging strategy.
+Unless you’ve completely trashed your business reputation, you can always change your content and blogging strategy.

-You can go back to blogging yourself, hire a new blogger with a different personality, get a ghost blogger to write more posts for you; whatever works.
+You can go back to blogging yourself, hire a new writer with a different personality, get a ghostwriter to write more posts for you; whatever works.